11.7.25

 Leftover fine artists' paint is used for chair decoration.

-Sanding the chair is important to take off some of the rough edges for a better chance of durability and to prevent peeling off as it ages.
+Sanding the chair is essential to remove some of the rough edges, improving its durability and preventing peeling as it ages.

 The repurposed blue oil paint was purchased years ago when the paint stores were selling off all their oil-based paint to be replaced with water-based paint.
-I have a couple of cans of blue oil paint that act as a background surface, acceptable to the artist's oil paint that is left over from a fine art painting session.
+I have a couple of cans of blue oil paint that serve as a background surface for the artist's leftover oil paint from a fine art painting session.

 PRO for oil-based interior paint.
-It hardens over time, keeps its luminosity and durability better than water-based paint so far as I have compared it with the water-based paints.
+It hardens over time, retaining its luminosity and durability better than water-based paint, as far as I have compared it with water-based paints.

 CON for oil-based interior paint.
-The odor can be bothersome, but it can be remedied with open windows in the studio.
-Patience is required for the stages to dry to completion, and clean up requires using oil-based thinners for brushes, which is not so environmentally acceptable.
-REMEDY is to use cheap brushes, wrap them tightly in plastic in between painting and drying layers, and at the end of a project, I will throw the brush out, versus using thinners.
+The odor can be bothersome, but it can be alleviated by keeping the studio windows open.
+Patience is required for the stages to dry to completion, and cleanup requires using oil-based thinners for brushes, which is not environmentally acceptable.
+The remedy is to use inexpensive brushes, wrap them tightly in plastic between painting and drying layers, and at the end of a project, discard the brush rather than using thinners.

 Peace & Love Chair with details.